-- Work with Council Finance and Metro Transit to incorporate continued impacts of the COVID-19 event on fare revenues and spending allocations for regional transit operations and adjust future investments as necessary. - Participate on MnDOT Project Update Workgroup (PUW) to provide input and understanding on revisions to statewide revenue projects and district allocations.

-- Maintain and update as necessary a regional 20-year spreadsheet of expected highway and transit revenues and expenditures for the region for the Transportation Policy Plan, amendments, and other necessary financial reports. - Work with MnDOT on Metro District funding levels and allocation of available funding to major highway projects. - Review and comment on MnDOT plans and financial estimates, including the Minnesota State Highway Investment Plan (MnSHIP) and the metro-area Capital Highway Investment Plan (CHIP). - Work with Metro Transit and counties on funding plans for transitway investments. - Work on the legislatively required Transit Financial Capacity Analysis report for submittal in fall 2022. - Review Council transit capital and operating budget plans and assure consistency with the TPP.
+- Participate on the MnDOT Project Update Workgroup (PUW) to provide input and understanding on needed revisions to statewide revenue formulas and district allocations to include new funding programs and revenues from the Infrastructure and Investment Jobs Act (IIJA) to the state and region. - Begin an update to the 20-year spreadsheet of expected highway and transit revenues and expenditures needed for the 2050 TPP update to assure and track fiscal constraint. - Work with MnDOT on Metro District funding levels and allocation of available funding to major highway projects. - Review and comment on MnDOT plans and financial estimates, including the Minnesota State Highway Investment Plan (MnSHIP) being updated in 2023 and the metro-area Capital Highway Investment Plan (CHIP). - Work with Metro Transit and counties on funding plans for transitway corridor investments. - Review Council transit capital and operating budget plans and assure consistency with the TPP.

 PRODUCTS COMPLETION DATES

-MnDOT Metro District funding allocations Ongoing
+PUW Recommendations on IIJA funding Ongoing

-Comprehensive Transit Financial Capacity Analysis report Q4 2022

 Transit Unified Operating Budget December

 Transit Unified Capital Budget December

-- Council staff works with the transit operating agencies and suburban transit providers on transit operating and capital planning and on preparation of the Transit Financial Capacity Analysis Report - MnDOT works in cooperation with the Council on estimating metro area revenues and spending and identifying major highway investments. - The Council staff work with county transportation staff to estimate local transportation revenues and spending and track local contributions to regional highway and transit investments.
+- Council staff works with the transit operating agencies and suburban transit providers on transit operating and capital planning and on preparation of the Transit Financial Capacity Analysis Report - MnDOT works in cooperation with the Council on estimating metro area highway revenues and spending and identifying major highway investments. - The Council staff work with county transportation staff to estimate local transportation revenues and spending and track local contributions to regional highway and transit investments.